karuppiah7890/geektrust-problems/ride-sharing/src/geektrust/thought-process.md

 "error occurred" in a generic manner, and also give any specific output, like `Invalid Rider ID`, `Invalid Driver ID` etc
 - Check pointer usage all across the program code
+    - Too many pointers are used.
+In some places it's inconsistent - some input structs have pointer fields while others have normal fields. why?